Dask¶

 dask worker <scheduler-ip>

-Finally, write a function to build the dask client and register it as the dask backend.
-Place the code somewhere in your codebase, preferably, where you store the main configuration of your project in config.py or another module that will be imported during execution.
+Finally, write a function to build the dask client and register it as the backend.

 from pytask_parallel import ParallelBackend